Reviewing Drilling Tools International (DTI) & The Competition

 |2.47

-Drilling Tools International presently has a consensus target price of $3.00, indicating a potential downside of 48.89%.
-As a group, “Oil & gas field machinery” companies have a potential upside of 25.24%.
-Given Drilling Tools International’s peers stronger consensus rating and higher probable upside, analysts clearly believe Drilling Tools International has less favorable growth aspects than its peers.
+Drilling Tools International presently has a consensus target price of $3.00, suggesting a potential downside of 50.41%.
+As a group, “Oil & gas field machinery” companies have a potential upside of 26.10%.
+Given Drilling Tools International’s peers stronger consensus rating and higher possible upside, analysts plainly believe Drilling Tools International has less favorable growth aspects than its peers.

 |Gross Revenue